-With such achievements from advocacy SHG members, villagers and partners have become convinced that it is worth to fight for their rights.
-They are encouraged and brave to join other government; some of them have "a big picture" in their mind; they are able cope with their challenges and to change unjust by their own effort.
-Reference is made to e.g. ADDA "News and Views" Nr.
-28, p.
-4-5.
+With such achievements from advocacy SHG members, villagers and partners have become convinced that it is worthwhile to fight for their rights.
+They are encouraged and brave enough to join other government; some of them have "a big picture" in their mind; they are able to cope with their challenges and to change unjust by their own effort.

-Directors, accountants and other project staff of the implementing NGO partners have been trained on the CISOM concept during on-the-job training activities e.g. monthly meetings, workshops, meetings, field tours and training sessions with senior local and international staff.
-Actions taken as a result of any issues raised in the response to last year's status report:
+- Directors, accountants and other project staff of the implementing NGO partners have been trained on the CISOM concept during on-the-job training activities e.g. monthly meetings, workshops, meetings, field tours and training sessions with senior local and international staff. - Accountants and other project staff of the implementing NGO partners were trained on the CISOM concept during on-the-job training on Quickbook, budget follow up, procurement, filing system.
+As the result, partner staff members, especially the accountants have understood the financial system and they are capable of recording the data and information.
+They also can produce the report on time especially they can monitor the flow of budget.